 (Image: John's Camp)

 Regardless of whether you find yourself surrounded by the Great Migration or a pride of lions, the right operator can help you make the most of your time in the wild.
-It is also part of a safari company's job to provide accurate information about the places you will go to so that you don't end up expecting Kruger Park in the Okavango Delta, or the Serengeti Plains in Etosha National Park.
+It is also part of a safari company's job to provide accurate information about the places you will go to so that you don't end up with incorrect expectations about your safari destination.

 Similarly, it is important to find out as much as you can about the guides used by the tour operator.
 If the guides are not so great (poorly trained, ill-equipped, or uninformed) then you won't get as much out of your safari as possible.
-In order for things to run relatively smoothly, your guides need to be competent, experienced and capable of adapting to unpredictable situations.
+In order for things to run relatively smoothly, you want your guide to be competent, experienced and capable of adapting to unpredictable situations.

 Questions worth asking: are the safari guides and rangers...